-The symptoms for hypothyroidism include the well-known characteristics such as fatigue, cold extremities, weight gain and poor memory.
-In addition, hypothyroidism is also associated with many conditions such as hypertension, cardiovascular disease, menstrual disorders, infertility, rhinitis and urticaria.
+The symptoms for hypothyroidism include well-known characteristics such as fatigue, cold extremities, weight gain and poor memory.
+In addition, it is also associated with many conditions such as hypertension, cardiovascular disease, menstrual disorders, infertility, rhinitis and urticaria.

 Our practitioners have seen hundreds of patients presenting with symptoms of Thyroid Dysfunction.
-Very often having had their Thyroid tested already – with the standard Thyroid function tests (TSH, T4, T3) coming back within normal range.
-This is not enough information for us to truely understand if your thyroid is functioning optimally.
-There are additional tests that are available to us, the most common ones we request for suspected Thyroid conditions include Thyroid co-factors (Tyrosine, Iodine, Selenium), Reverse T3, Thyroid Anti-bodies.
-These tests give us a much better idea into well the Thyroid is functioning at a cellular level.
+Very often they have had the standard Thyroid function tests (TSH, T4, T3) which have come back within the normal range.
+This is not enough information for us to truly understand if it is functioning optimally.
+There are additional tests that are available to us, the most common ones we request for suspected conditions include Thyroid co-factors (Tyrosine, Iodine, Selenium), Reverse T3, Thyroid Anti-bodies.
+These tests give us a much better idea as to how well it is functioning at a cellular level.

 at 2 convenient locations, Brisbane CBD and Graceville